History

 Media Supporters

-Arohanui to our media supporters across the motu for generously helping spread the Pink Shirt Day message.
+Arohanui to our media supporters across the motu who generously helped spread the Pink Shirt Day message in 2024.

-LUMO Mediaworks Foundation oOh!media Phantom Billstickers VAST Billboards Warner Bros.
-Discovery
+Mediaworks Foundation oOh!media Phantom Billstickers VAST Billboards Warner Bros.
+Discovery LUMO NZME